 ➤ The Blockchain Trilemma: The Layer 1 Struggle

-➥ The Great Trade-off: Why the Majority of L1S Pick Two
+➥ The Great Trade-off: Why Most L1s Pick Two

-- The “Legacy” Approach (Security + Decentralization): Early networks such as Bitcoin and the initial Ethereum were focused on being both decentralized and unhackable.
-The network is made heavy and slow because thousands of nodes need to come to an agreement on every bit of data.
-This results in reduced TPS and high charges in busy periods.
+- The “Legacy” Approach (Security + Decentralization): Early networks like Bitcoin and the initial Ethereum focused on being unhackable and decentralized.
+Because thousands of nodes must agree on every bit of data, the network gets heavy and slow.
+That means low TPS and high fees during busy periods.

-- The High-Performance Approach (Security + Scalability): There are more recent L1S that have simply amazing speeds (high TPS) by reducing the number of nodes that are involved in consensus.
-Although the network is quick and safe, it is more centralized since only a few and more potent servers have the key to the kingdom.
+- The High-Performance Approach (Security + Scalability): Newer L1s get amazing speeds by reducing the number of nodes involved in consensus.
+The network is quick and safe, but more centralized — a few powerful servers hold more control.

-➥ This led to the Layer 2s Requirement
+➥ This led to the Layer 2 requirement

 ➤ The Future of Layer 1s